Thórsmörk – Útigönguhöfði and Hvannárgil canyon

 Be sure to leave a comment on the blog when you have done the walk.
 I’d love to know how you liked it.’

-I have also updated the article with extra information based on Irmgard’s questions.
+I have also updated the article with additional information based on Irmgard’s questions.